Menu Close

 If you’re moving to:

-You and GoogleTranslate (or another online translator like Deepl.com) will become good friends during your search for accommodation.
+You and GoogleTranslate (or the even better online translator DeepL.com) will become very good friends during your search for accommodation.

 First steps after moving to Germany:

 1. get a SIM card with as large a data flat rate as possible for your mobile phone.
 Bring along an unlocked smartphone.
-You will be depending on that data flat rate for a long time, hooking up internet in your permanent flat can take a few weeks, so do get a flat rate with a lot of data (5 GB upwards).
+You will be depending on that data flat rate for a long time, hooking up internet in your permanent flat can take a few weeks, so do get a flat rate with as much data as you can get.

 If you only speak English, I suggest getting a prepaid Lebara SIM since their website is in English.
 You can buy top-up credit with any credit card.
 Ask the shop that sold it to you (see here for a map of Lebara shops) to do the registration for you (you will need to show your passport for the registration).
 Without a registration, the SIM will not work!